-- Both EPA/OSHA (Federal mold guidelines) and IICRC S520 (Industry proposed mold guidelines) agree that ... - Mold remediation is mold removal and not simply killing mold with chemicals that leaves both dead mold and [dangerous] chemical residues.
+- Both EPA/OSHA (Federal mold guidelines) and IICRC S520 (Industry proposed mold guidelines) agree that ... - Mold remediation is mold removal and not simply killing mold with chemicals/biocides that leave both dead mold and [dangerous] chemical residues. - Note that IICRC S500 WRT training makes heavy use of illegally applied biocides to cover up the odors and appearance of always failed drying. - Why always failed drying?
+Because there is ALWAYS microbial growth before the dry-out contractor arrives.
+Drying except in rare occasions in hot, humid, moldy Florida is Fraud.
+Does not Restore.